ronnyhdez/drawer/README.md

-# drawer
+# Drawer

-My notes to describe new things that I learn or things that I do and tend to forget.
+A place to keep all my fast-taken notes about R, python, bash and other dev stuff.

-## Workflow
+## Objective

+**Things here are just notes.
+These are not blogposts.**

+Notes here are mean to be raw unedited notes that I usually take quickly while working solving things related to programming.

+If there is material for a blogpost, I can use the information to create and edit a new document in this [repo](https://github.com/ronnyhdez/blog)

+# Workflows

+There are two workflows: from RStudio and using .Rmd files or usin nvim.

+## From RStudio and .Rmd

  - Include the Rmd or md file
- - load docmaker package
+ - Load `docmaker` package
  - To render all documents and publish in just one step: `make_all_docs(T)`

+## With nvim and .md files

+ - Open terminal and type `d` (alias to move to drawer repo)
+ - Type `w` and the name of the file to be written.
+(If it's new, remember to include the .md)
  - If there is a md file at the moment I need to copy this one to `docs/`

-**Remeber** I have two bash_aliases for building and deploying docs from terminal instead from package function.
-This is useful for when I'm creating `.md` documents directly:

- - mkb = mkdocs build --config-file=mkdocs.yml
+ - Run `mkb` (alias for mkdocs build --config-file=mkdocs.yml)
- - ghd = mkdocs gh-deploy --strict --force
+ - When done with the changes, run `ghd` (alias for mkdocs gh-deploy --strict --force)

 ## Things to remember

-This are not blogposts.
-Notes here are mean to be raw unedited notes that I usually take quickly while working solving things related to programming.

-If there is material for a blogpost, I can use the information to create and edit a new document in this [repo](https://github.com/ronnyhdez/blog)

 ## References